prashanta/wls/README.md

 ### About
 ---------
 __wls__ is a minimalistic approach to directory listing.
-In fact was has just has six key features:
+It has six fundamental features:

 1. Multiple sort table
 2. Breadcrumb navigation